Nada Lazić: Parliamentarian

-Serbia's electoral system was reformed in 2011, such that parliamentary mandates were awarded in numerical order to candidates on successful lists.
+Serbia's electoral system was reformed in 2011, such that all parliamentary mandates were awarded to candidates on successful lists in numerical order.
 The LSV contested the 2014 parliamentary election as part of a coalition led by former Serbian president Boris Tadić.
 Lazić received the eighteenth position on the coalition's list and was elected when it won exactly eighteen mandates.
-The Serbian Progressive Party (Srpska napredna stranka, SNS) and its allies won a majority victory in this election, and the LSV served in opposition.
-Lazić was deputy chair of the assembly committee on the rights of the child; a member of the committee for environmental protection; a deputy member of the committee for human and minority rights and gender equality; a deputy member of the committee on the economy, regional development, trade, tourism, and energy; a deputy member of the committee on education, science, technological development, and the information society; a deputy member of Serbia's delegation to the South-East European Cooperation Process parliamentary assembly; and a member of Serbia's parliamentary friendship groups with Austria, Azerbaijan, Japan, Portugal, and Slovenia.
+The Serbian Progressive Party (SNS) and its allies won a majority victory in this election, and the LSV served in opposition.
+Lazić was deputy chair of the assembly committee on the rights of the child; a member of the committee for environmental protection; a deputy member of the economy committee, the education committee, and the committee for human and minority rights and gender equality; a deputy member of Serbia's delegation to the South-East European Cooperation Process parliamentary assembly; and a member of Serbia's parliamentary friendship groups with Austria, Azerbaijan, Japan, Portugal, and Slovenia.

-For the 2016 parliamentary election, the LSV formed a coalition with the LDP and Tadić's Social Democratic Party (Socijaldemokratska stranka, SDS).
+For the 2016 parliamentary election, the LSV joined a coalition list with the LDP and Tadić's Social Democratic Party (SDS).
 Lazić received the third position on the list and was re-elected when it won thirteen mandates.
 The SNS and its allies won another majority victory, and the LSV continued in opposition.
 Lazić also appeared in the eighteenth position on the LSV's list in the concurrent 2016 Vojvodina provincial election and the fifteenth position on its list in the 2016 local election in Novi Sad; the lists respectively won nine and seven mandates, and she was not elected at either level.

-In the 2016–20 parliament, Lazić continued to serve as deputy chair of the committee on the rights of the child and was a member of the environmental protection committee and the committee for agriculture, forestry, and water management; a deputy member of the education committee and the committee for European integration; a member of a subcommittee for monitoring the agricultural situation in Serbia's most underdeveloped areas; a member of Serbia's delegation to the parliamentary dimension of the Central European Initiative; and a member of the friendship groups with Austria, Germany, Slovenia, Sweden, and Turkey.
+In her second parliamentary term, Lazić again served as deputy chair of the committee on the rights of the child and was a member of the agriculture committee and the environmental protection committee, a deputy member of the education committee and the committee for European integration, a member of a subcommittee for monitoring the agricultural situation in Serbia's most underdeveloped areas, a member of Serbia's delegation to the parliamentary dimension of the Central European Initiative, and a member of the friendship groups with Austria, Germany, Slovenia, Sweden, and Turkey.
 She was also part of an informal parliamentary "Green Group."

 The LSV contested the 2020 parliamentary election as part of the United Democratic Serbia alliance, and Lazić appeared in the thirty-fifth position on its list.
 The list did not cross the electoral threshold.
 She also received the twenty-fourth position on the LSV's list in the concurrent provincial election and was not elected when the list won seven mandates.

+Lazić appeared in the forty-third position on the LSV-led Vojvodinians list in the 2023 Vojvodina provincial election.
+This was too low a position for election to be a realistic prospect, and the list did not cross the electoral threshold in any event.